Archicad 28 C++ API

 Call a command of an other add-on.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_ExternalCall (const IO::Location *projectFileLoc, const API_ModulID *mdid, GSType cmdID, Int32 cmdVersion, GSHandle params, bool silentMode, APIExternalCallBackProc *externalCallbackProc)
+GSErrCode ACAPI_AddOnAddOnCommunication_ExternalCall (const IO::Location *projectFileLoc, const API_ModulID *mdid, GSType cmdID, Int32 cmdVersion, GSHandle params, bool silentMode, APIExternalCallBackProc *externalCallbackProc)

 Call a command of an other add-on in another Archicad instance.